dfst/deepforge/docs/fundamentals/interface.rst

     :align: center
     :width: 75%

 In this view, you can see all artifacts that are available to your pipelines.
 These artifacts can be used in any pipeline through the inclusion of the built in **Input** operation.
 Artifacts are pieces of saved data that may be associated with some Python data type.
-Any arbitrary type of data may be used for creating an artifact, but If a data type is not specified, or if a data type is not provided with a `custom serialization <Custom Serialization_>`_, the artifact will be treated as a `pickle object <https://docs.python.org/3/library/pickle.html>`_.
+Any arbitrary type of data may be used for creating an artifact, but if a data type is not specified, or if a data type is not provided with a `custom serialization <Custom Serialization_>`_, the artifact will be treated as a `pickle object <https://docs.python.org/3/library/pickle.html>`_.
 If you have data that cannot be opened with Python's pickle module, you will need to create a custom serialization as described below.
 Some deepforge extenstions may also support additional data types by default.
-Deepforge-keras, for example, supports saved keras models, in addition to the standard pickle objects, without the need for custome serializtion.
+DeepForge-Keras, for example, supports saved keras models, in addition to the standard pickle objects, without the need for custom serialization.

 A new artifact can be created in one of three ways.
 First, artifacts are automatically created during the execution of any pipeline that includes the built-in **Output** operation.
 Second, artifacts can be directly uploaded in this view using the red upload button in the bottom right of the workspace.
 Using this option will also upload the artifact to the storage platform specified in the popup window.
 Finally, artifacts that already exist in one of the storage platforms can be imported using the blue import button in the bottom right of the workspace.